Pre-conference workshops are full-day workshops that will take place on Thursday 5 October 2023.

 These sessions are designed to enhance your conference experience and help you gain professional and leadership skills.

-Pre-conference workshop 1: Developing student agency and transforming classrooms through Universal Design for Learning
+Pre-conference workshop 1 (SOLD OUT) – Developing student agency and transforming classrooms through Universal Design for Learning

 Presenter: Dianne Blackburn